mwhoffman/config/README.md

 # config

 This repo includes all of the dotfiles and configuration I need to work comfortably on a new machine.
+I also use this as a central repository for my dotfiles in order to keep the configuration between multiple machines in sync.

 ## Quickstart